 Tuition Grants are intended to encourage athletes to further their formal education in preparation for lifelong career goals and to defray a portion of the athletes' tuition costs.

-For questions about the Tuition Grant program, or to submit your application, please contact Jamie Martin
+For questions about the Tuition Grant program, or to submit your application, please contact the appropriate sport manager.

 The total dollar amount available for tuition grants is limited and the award process is highly competitive.
 Along with an athlete's performance standards, financial need is considered when determining an award.
 Traditionally, the highest priority for awards is given to those applicants who have a current top-8 World Championships placement or world ranking.
 However, compelling cases will be reviewed and given consideration.